 3- Changing it Up

 I also like to use other centers when teaching skills- not just table-top activities.
-These are activities that students can do in other areas of the classroom, and lets them work the way they want.
+These are activities that students can do in other classroom areas and let them work the way they want.

 Write-the-Room activities are a great way to get students moving around the classroom so that they are not sitting all day.
 Unscramble the Room and Add Around the Room are just two of the activities that I use.

-Having a sensory bin in your classroom is an amazing way to get students learning while having a lot of fun.
-How to Use Sensory Bins in Kindergarten shows you how I use them, and what materials you can use.
+Having a sensory bin in your classroom is an amazing way to get students to learn while having a lot of fun.
+How to Use Sensory Bins in Kindergarten shows you how I use them, and 7 Non-Food Sensory Bin Filler Ideas gives you ideas of what you can put in it.

-Changing up your centers to match the interests of your students (not just changing up the theme with the season) keeps students excited about their learning.
+Changing up your centers to match your students‘ interests (not just changing up the theme with the season) keeps students excited about their learning.

 Let your students guide you with what they want to learn and how.
 We have done inquiries about space (Space Math and Literacy Activities), fall (Fall-Themed Activities), flowers and seeds (Flower and Seed Inquiry), and anything else they are interested in.